 To create a filter that spans over multiple levels in the object hierarchy:

-Identify the object of your filter.
+1. Identify the object of your filter.
 We refer to this object as the Original Object.

 For example, Issue.

-Identify the field that you want to filter by.
+2. Identify the field that you want to filter by.
 We refer to this object as the Target Field that belongs to a Target Object.

-For example, the ownerID field (Target Field) which belongs to Portfolio (Target Object).
+For example, the ownerID field (Target Field), which belongs to Portfolio (Target Object).

-(Conditional) If the Original Object (Issue) and the Target Field (ownerID) are not directly connected to each other, you must find a third object, a Linking Object (Project) that connects them.
-The Linking Object must have at least one field that is referenced from the Fields or References tabs of the Original Object (Linking Field displayed on the Original Object) and it must also have a Linking Field to the Target Object displayed in the Fields or References tabs of the Linking Object.
-The Linking Field to the Target Object which displays on the Linking Object (or the Linking Field displayed on the Linking Object) must match the Target Field.
+3. (Conditional) If the Original Object (Issue) and the Target Field (ownerID) are not directly connected to each other, you must find a third object, a Linking Object (Project) that connects them.
+The Linking Object must have at least one field that is referenced from the Fields or References tabs of the Original Object (Linking Field displayed on the Original Object), and it must also have a Linking Field to the Target Object displayed in the Fields or References tabs of the Linking Object.
+The Linking Field to the Target Object that displays on the Linking Object (or the Linking Field displayed on the Linking Object) must match the Target Field.

 For example, (Project) ID (Linking Field displayed on the Original Object) is referenced from Issues (Original Object).
 (Portfolio) ownerID (Linking Field to the Target Object) is displayed in the Fields tab of the Project (Linking Object).
 Portfolio ownerID is also a field on the Target Object (Portfolio).
 The Linking Field on the Linking Object matches the Target Field.

-Using the API Explorer, identify the Object Code of the Linking Object (Project).
+4. Using the API Explorer, identify the Object Code of the Linking Object (Project).

 For example, the Object Code for Project is PROJ.

-Create a filter for the Original Object.
+5. Create a filter for the Original Object.

 For example, create an Issue filter.

-Click Switch to Text Mode.
+6. Click Switch to Text Mode.

 EXISTS:A:$$OBJCODE=<Object code of the Linking Object>